East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Up next on the East Java itinerary, a city very close to my heart, Malang!
 A city embraced by cool highland air is a haven for art lovers and nature enthusiasts.
 Also, If you are a foodie like me then Java is the home of Nasi Campur, my favourite Indonesian dish and Malang is a great place to try it!

-Its streets are decorated with colourful murals, and Jodipan Village is a visual feast for the eyes with its vibrant multi-coloured houses; I have never seen anything quite like this on my travels.
+Its streets are decorated with colourful murals, and Jodipan Village, with its vibrant, multi-coloured houses, is a visual feast for the eyes; I have never seen anything quite like this on my travels.

-Tumpak Sewu, Coban Rondo and Coban Pelangi waterfalls, nestled in the surrounding mountains, captivate with their natural beauty.
+Tumpak Sewu, Coban Rondo and Coban Pelangi waterfalls, nestled in the surrounding mountains, are captivated by their natural beauty.
 Malang’s cultural vibes and artistic scenes make it a delightful stop, offering a perfect blend of modernity and historical charm.

 Accommodations: